iNPUTmice/SecureConversation/README.md

 If you migrate to a new device and would still like to keep your history please use a third party backup tool like [oandbackup](https://github.com/jensstein/oandbackup) or ```adb backup``` from your computer.
 It is important that your deactivate your account before backup and activate it only after a succesful restore.
 Otherwise OMEMO might not work afterwards.

+#### Is it possible to remove unused devices from the OMEMO announcement?
+Yes, there is a "Clear devices" entry on the account details page which removes all the devices and their fingerprints from the OMEMO announcement.
+The next time they connect, they will reannounce themselves, but they might not receive messages sent in the meantime.

+Alternatively it is also possible to purge single keys by long-tapping on them, which considers the key to be compromised and makes Conversations not build a session with it again.

 #### Conversations is missing a certain feature

 I'm open for new feature suggestions.
 You can use the [issue tracker][issues] on